Robert Zhao Renhui: Artworks

-Every Tree is its Own Universe 1, 2024.
-Courtesy of the artist and ShanghART Gallery.

-This series of images centres around the Albizia tree, a species native to the Maluku Islands in Indonesia and introduced to Singapore intentionally in the 19^{th} century.
+This series of images centres around the Albizia tree, a species native to the Maluku Islands in Indonesia and introduced to Singapore intentionally in the 19th century.
 Photographed in its place of origin and four different parts of Singapore—Tampines, Punggol, Jurong and Woodlands, the work highlights the significant role of the Albizia in rewilding disturbed spaces.

 Awards, exhibitions and residencies

-Zhao’s works have been awarded The United Overseas Bank Painting of the Year Award (Singapore) in 2009, the Sony World Photography award at Cannes in 2010, and The Deutsche Bank Award in Photography in 2011.
-He was awarded the Young Artist Award by the National Arts Council, Singapore, the nation’s highest award for young arts practitioners aged 35 and below, in 2010.
+Zhao's works have been awarded The United Overseas Bank Painting of the Year Award (Singapore) in 2009, the Sony World Photography award at Cannes in 2010, and The Deutsche Bank Award in Photography in 2011.
+He was awarded the Young Artist Award by the National Arts Council, Singapore, the nation's highest award for young arts practitioners aged 35 and below, in 2010.
 In 2017, he was the only Southeast Asian artist named as a finalist for the HUGO BOSS ASIA ART Award for Emerging Asian Artists.
 He was also shortlisted for the 12th Benesse Prize 2019 for his work in the 6th Singapore Biennale.
 More recently, he received the inaugural Silvana S. Foundation Commission Award (Singapore) in 2020, the Excellence Award in the 44th New Cosmos of Photography competition (Japan) and the 2nd Prize (Still Images), Julius Baer Next Generation Art Prize in 2021.

 Zhao has been featured in the 14th Gwangju Biennale (2023) and 10th Busan Biennale (2020), South Korea; Singapore Biennale 2019; 9th Asia Pacific Triennial of Contemporary Art, Australia, together with Singaporean artist Donna Ong and 11th Taipei Biennale (2018); JIWA: Jakarta Biennale 2017, Indonesia; 7th Moscow Biennale, Russia (2017) and 20th Biennale of Sydney (2016).
 His selected museum and solo exhibitions include Singapore, Very Old Tree (permanent exhibition), National Museum of Singapore; Monuments in the Forest (2023), ShanghART Gallery, China; Living Pictures: Photography in Southeast Asia (2022), National Gallery Singapore; Posthuman Ensemble (2021), Asia Culture Center, South Korea; From the Mundane World (2020), He Art Museum, China; The Lines We Draw (2019), Yalu River Art Museum, China; Effect (2019), Orange County Museum of Art, United States; Observe, Experiment, Archive (2019), Sunderland Museum & Winter Gardens, United Kingdom; New Forest (2019), Mind Set Art Center, Taiwan; A Guide to the Flora and Fauna of the World (2015), Centre of Contemporary Photography, Australia; The Tree That Fell (2015), The Substation, Singapore; and Landscape: the virtual, the actual, the possible?
 (2014) Yerba Buena Center for the Arts, United States; among others.

 Zhao has also undertaken several residencies: Kadist Residencies, San Francisco, United States (2014); EOS ART, Earth Observatory of Singapore artist residency (2013); National Museum Cardiff, Residency by Chapter Arts Centre, United Kingdom (2012); Langgeng Art Foundation, Residency on Dutch Colonial Archives, Indonesia (2012); Bangkok University Gallery, Artist Residency, Thailand (2011); The Arctic Circle Residency, Norway (2011); Ffotogallery, Artist Residency, United Kingdom (2011); and Fukuoka Asian Art Museum, Residence Program, Japan (2010).